Off to South Korea!

 I asked the waitress how to say “thank you” in Korean and, when she did, the words “oh my God” just fell out of my mouth.
 Korean is the only language I can think of that can take two syllables and turn it into, like, five.
 For real, the word “hi” translates to five syllables.
 I’ve since practiced “thank you” over and over again and still don’t remember it when I need it.
 Maybe I’ll have a handle on it by Day #4 here.

 We wandered to a nearby convenient store to stock up on water and snacks.
 There were a crazy amount of food stands that we took a quick look at.
 Fresh lobster grilling and a “Potato Tornado” stand that looked super popular.
 It was like splayed potato slices fried on a stick.
+Lots of grilled seafood and random Korean desserts here and there.

 Upon return to our hotel room, I found two “crane boxes.”
 I dunno what else to call them.
 They’re emergency evacuation boxes that literally have a rope and pulley so you can lower yourself down out of the hotel.
 Let’s hope we don’t have to make use of those.